MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-web-console-dashboard-config.md

 ![Screenshot showing Delete dashboard option on page.](./media/manage-web-console-dashboard-config/dashboard-banner-01.png)

-You are prompted to confirm you wish to proceed with deleting the dashboard.
+You're prompted to confirm your wish to proceed with deleting the dashboard.
 This notification appears at the bottom of the page.
 Select **Yes** to continue or **No** to cancel the operation.

 ![Screenshot showing Delete dashboard notification.](./media/manage-web-console-dashboard-config/dashboard-delete-notify.png)